 - Signature Line: Everybody say it now — "MOVE YOUR CAR!"

 - Spelling Bonus: To start multiball, the player has to spell F-I-L-M. This involves several subtasks, including spelling K-I-S-S (to light the extra ball) and P-A-I-D (to increase the bonus multiplier).
-In multiball, spelling C-R-E-A-T-U-R-E (by shooting the left ramp in multiball and hitting the switch in the pool above the right flipper area) increases the playfield multiplier while in multiball.
+In multiball, spelling C-R-E-A-T-U-R-E (by shooting the left ramp in multiball and hitting the switch in the pool above the right flipper area; each hit to the switch gives a letter) increases the playfield multiplier until the end of multiball.

 - Touch of the Monster: On the backglass, the Creature is shown carrying an unconscious Kay in his arms.